-Second, we see that when the sociologist proclaims to see the transcendental social conditions of thought of members of society, utilizing their power as a scholar as a means of verifying their claims, they influence how social actors understand the world.
-The artifacts created to make a fluid experience more static can be used to reorder our understandings of the past and influence our present actions towards the future (see also Latour 2005).
-Some are social; some biographical.
-Bourdieusian critical scholars risk imposing their own temporalities (pasts, desires for the future) on social actors under the guise of a truth.
-Social actors thus risk adopting not a truer understanding of society, but instead someone else’s understandings.
-This is not a far-fetched concept: psychological studies have shown that we can indeed have other notions placed in our minds, altering our memories and understandings of a situation, perhaps most famously by Festinger and Carlsmith (1959).
+This emphasis on the fluidity of our understandings of the past and present, and how these capacities both structure and provide creative agency, illustrates the need to recognize that social actors have, and act on, innate critical capacities.
+We now turn to pragmatisms to build a new critical foundation.
+We focus on two emphases which help us build a more constructive critical approach: moments of uncertainty, when past understandings no longer work, and the way that desires for the future influence our understandings of the past and present.

-The phenomenological emphasis on perspectivism and the fluidity of our understandings of the past and present based on future desires illustrates the need to recognize that social actors have, and act on, innate critical capacities.
-American pragmatism has many similarities with the processual perspectives discussed here, but in particular we focus on two emphases which help us build a more positive critical approach: moments of uncertainty, when past understandings no longer work, and the way that desires for the future influence our understandings of the past and present.
+5. A utopian construction of the future rooted in critique

-Within the broader American pragmatic paradigm, people are not unconscious actors who are incapable of understanding their social world and their social constitution without help.
-Quite the opposite: the perspective holds human agency, creativity, and inquisitiveness as central themes.
+Within the broader pragmatic paradigm, people are not unconscious actors incapable of understanding their social world and their social constitution without help.
+Quite the opposite: human agency, creativity, and inquisitiveness as central themes.
 Like Bourdieu, pragmatists recognize a generally conservative trend in how people think and act.
-However, this attempt to retain past understandings and practices is not unconscious, nor as stable as the Bourdieusian approach generally indicates.
-As Dewey notes, we tend to follow habit when acting.
-Yet “Habit does not preclude the use of thought, but it determines the channels within which it operates. [...]
-We dream beyond the limits of use and wont, but only rarely does revery become a source of acts which break bounds [...]”
+However, this attempt to retain past dispositions and understandings is not unconscious nor stable.
+While we tend to follow habit when acting, “Habit does not preclude the use of thought, but it determines the channels within which it operates. [...]
+We dream beyond the limits of use and wont, but only rarely does revelry become a source of acts which break bounds [...]”
 (Dewey 1981: 630).
 This would seem to fit with a Bourdieusian perspective: actors rarely think consciously about what they are doing, perpetuating inequalities.
 However, this is not what Dewey indicates there.
 It is not that people do not, or cannot, imagine otherwise or critique: it is that such desires rarely produce revolutionary actions.

 This is because there is a more gradual, piecemeal theory of change within the pragmatic understanding of thought and action.
-Humans are conscious and creative.
-This is particularly evident during indeterminate periods, moments in time when our understandings do not help us understand or solve the problems we encounter (Dewey 1957[1920]: 141), similar to Merleau-Ponty.
-Actors are then freer to reevaluate how they understand and act within the world.
-During these moments, actors become more reflexive, and must critically examine their past understandings in light of new information and experiences, to synchronize their understandings across their temporalities (Dewey 1981: 221; Joas 1997: 82).
-Like processualists, pragmatists note that actors can change their understandings of the past to fit with their new experiences, meaning that new ideas can be applied to old experiences; there is no guaranteed stability in our understandings of the social (James 1978: 35).
+Like Merleau-Ponty’s artist, humans are conscious and creative.
+This is particularly evident during indeterminate periods, when our habitus does not help us understand or solve the problems we encounter (Dewey 1957[1920]: 141).
+Actors are then freer to re-evaluate how they understand and act within the world; to reimagine it differently.
+During these moments, actors become more reflexive, and must critically examine their past understandings based on new information and experiences, to synchronize their understandings across their temporalities (Dewey 1981: 221; Joas 1997: 82).
+Like processualists, pragmatists note that actors can change their understandings of the past to fit with their new experiences.
+New ideas can be applied to old experiences: there is no guaranteed stability in our understandings of the social (Jaster 2019; James 1978: 35).
+Here again we can refer to the social-mien redefinition of habitus: we can look for rarely mobilised predispositions from our social heritage to create something new.